aguoietf/merged-ietf-ccamp-wdm-tunnel-yang/draft-bgk-ccamp-merged-wdm-tunnel.md

 at increasing transport network scalability and flexibility, allowing bandwidth usage optimization.

-While {{!RFC9094}} {{!I-D.ietf-ccamp-flexigrid-yang}} focus on flexi-grid objects such as nodes, transponders and links, this document presents a YANG {{!RFC7950}} model for the flexi-grid tunnel (media-channel).
+While {{!RFC9094}} {{!I-D.ietf-ccamp-flexigrid-yang}} focus on flexi-grid objects such as nodes, transponders and links, this document presents a YANG {{!RFC7950}} model for the provisioning and management of Traffic Engineering (TE) tunnels and Label Switched Paths (LSPs) in Optical Networks, which can be Wavelength Switched Optical Networks (WSON) networks or Flexi-Grid Dense Wavelength Division Multiplexing (DWDM) Networks or a mix of these two Networks.
 This YANG module defines the path from a source transponder or node to the destination through several intermediate nodes in the flexi-grid network.